 Another excellent orthopedic bolstered bed is the Friends Forever Lounge Sofa.
 It's a high-quality bed with a 4" memory foam mattress and cushioned bolsters for maximum comfort - plus it's available in several colors and sizes.

-As you would expect from a memory foam dog bed, the Friends Forever Lounge is relatively expensive.
-The combination of supportive foam mattress, soft poly-fill bolsters and water-resistant liner (which is important for protecting memory foam) make it one of the best beds on the market though.
+As you would expect from an orthopedic dog bed with bolsters, the Friends Forever Lounge is relatively expensive.
+The combination of supportive foam mattress, soft poly-fill bolsters and water-resistant liner (which is important for protecting the foam) make it one of the best dog beds on the market though.

-Aside from its supportive design, the Friends Forever has a removable and machine washable cover.
+Aside from its supportive design, the Friends Forever has a removable cover that can be machine washed.
 This is made from soft fabric that's durable and doesn't stain easily.
 There's also a non-skid bottom, which is useful for older dogs or those who are anxious about unstable surfaces.

 One thing to note is that it only has bolsters on three walls.
 This is a common design, but makes it easier for older dogs to step into the bed without hurting their joints.

 The biggest drawback is the price.
-It's expensive - especially if you need the XL option.
+It's expensive compared to other dog beds - especially if you need the XL option.
 For pets that need comfortable support for their joints and a bolster as a pillow, however, it's difficult to beat.

 One of the great things about elevated beds is that they can be used both indoors and outdoors.
 If you want to provide a comfortable sleeping surface that keeps your pet cool, elevated beds are an excellent choice.